nocab-transfer/nocab-desktop/README.md

 * A network that both devices are connected to

 ## Installing
-> **NOTE**: Unfortunately there is no Linux or MacOS Application.
+> **Note**: Unfortunately there is no Linux or MacOS Application.
 For Windows keep reading.

 ### 1. Installing MSIX using PowerShell
 * Right click the Windows button and select PowerShell or Terminal.